jlmbaka/chip8/README.md

 CHIP-8 is a virtual machine (VM) developed in the 70'S by Josheph Weisbecker.
 Games written in the Chip-8 programming language could run on systems that had a Chip-8 interpreter.

 As an emulator, Rusty CHIP-8 is a computer program that mimics the internal design and functionality of a computer system.
-Therefore, it can run software desngined for the mimicked computer system.
+Therefore, it can run software designed for the mimicked computer system.

 As an interpretor, it understands the emulated system, and knows what to do when it encouters instructions from that system.